ltsb-etsmtl/crop-model/lettuces-dynamic/README.md

 - This version of crop model can only be used in a space where LED lamps are used to grow crops.
 - A text file can be used to estimate LAI(t) and CAC(t).
 As an example, a text file (Example_LAI_CAC.txt) is available on GitHub using a timestep of 10 minutes:

-       * First column: LAI calculated according to Shimizu et al. (2018) and for crop density of 17.6 crops/m^2 (to fit with Tei, Scaife, and Aikman (1996))
+       * First column: LAI calculated according to Shimizu et al. (2018).
+       * (The paremeters used : crop density of 17.6 crops/m^2 (to fit with Tei, Scaife, and Aikman (1996)) and fresh weight on the 30th day of 243 g.)
        * Second column : CAC calculated according to Tei, Scaife, and Aikman (1996)